httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 # JWE Mapping {#jwe}

-The "aesgcm128" content encoding can be considered as a sequence of JSON Web Encryption (JWE) objects [RFC7516], each corresponding to a single fixed size record.
+The "aesgcm" content encoding can be considered as a sequence of JSON Web Encryption (JWE) objects [RFC7516], each corresponding to a single fixed size record.
 The following transformations are applied to a JWE object that might be expressed using the JWE Compact Serialization: